animate1978/MB-Lab/docs/skin_editor.rst

 Behind the simple interface there is a set of complex shaders for human skin, human eyes, toon skin and toon eyes.
 These shaders are developed in order to simulate the variety of skin tones and work under any lighting condition:

-    An advanced human skin shader
+* An advanced human skin shader
-    An advanced toon skin shader
+* An advanced toon skin shader
-    Shaders for eyes
+* Shaders for eyes and teeth

 Skin editor